eadwinCode/ninja-schema/README.md

 Ninja Schema converts your Django ORM models to Pydantic schemas with more Pydantic features supported.

 **Inspired by**: [django-ninja](https://django-ninja.rest-framework.com/) and [djantic](https://jordaneremieff.github.io/djantic/)
+### Notice
+Starting version `0.13.4`, Ninja schema will support both v1 and v2 of pydantic library and will closely monitor V1 support on pydantic package.

 ### Requirements
 Python >= 3.8